Treats infections. Also treats anthrax infection after possible exposure. This medicine is a fluoroquinolone antibiotic.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using cyclosporine (Neoral®, Sandimmune®), methotrexate (Folex®, Rheumatrex®), metoclopramide (Reglan®), phenytoin (Dilantin®), probenecid (Benemid®), or theophylline (Theo-Dur®).
-Tell your doctor if you are using a blood thinner (such as warfarin, Coumadin®), diabetes medicine (such as glyburide, Diabeta®, Glynase®, or Micronase®), or pain or arthritis medicine (such as ibuprofen, naproxen, Advil®, Aleve®, or Celebrex®).
+- Make sure your doctor knows if you also use clozapine (Clozaril®), cyclosporine (Gengraf®, Neoral®, Sandimmune®), duloxetine (Cymbalta®), lidocaine (Xylocaine®), methotrexate (Folex®, Rheumatrex®, Trexall®), metoclopramide (Reglan®), pentoxifylline (Trental®), phenytoin (Dilantin®), probenecid (Benemid®), ropinirole (Requip®), sildenafil (Viagra®).
+Tell your doctor if you use a blood thinner (such as warfarin, Coumadin®, Jantoven®), diabetes medicine (such as glimepiride, glipizide, glyburide, Amaryl®), heart rhythm medicine (such as disopyramide, Norpace®, amiodarone, dofetilide, Cordarone®, Tikosyn®), or an NSAID pain or arthritis medicine (such as diclofenac, ibuprofen, naproxen, Advil®, Aleve®, Celebrex®, Voltaren®).

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have diabetes, kidney disease, liver disease, heart rhythm problems (such as QT prolongation), rheumatoid arthritis or joint problems, or a history of seizures, epilepsy, head injury, or stroke.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have myasthenia gravis, tendon or joint problems, kidney disease, liver disease, diabetes, heart disease, heart rhythm problems, low magnesium or potassium levels, or a history of seizures, epilepsy, head injury, or stroke.